sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ## Documenting your search

-Sometimes you must, after you have finished your systematic search, describe the search process thoroughly, so that the reader are able to evaluate the quality of the search you have done, and possibly repeat the same search at a later stage.
+If your literature serach is part of the methodology of an assignment or thesis, the search process must be described in enough detail so that the quality of the search can be evaluated, and to be able to repeat the search.
 When documenting your search you should include:

-* What databases you have searched in.
+* Which databases you have searched in.
-* Which search terms you have used in the different databases and how they are combined (AND/OR/NOT)
+* Which search terms you have used and how they are combined (AND/OR/NOT)
-* If you have used the database subject terms (thesaurus).
+* If you have used the database subject terms (thesaurus), and if so, which.
-* If you have used some of the filters provided by the database.
+* If you have used some of the filters provided by the database, and if so, which.
 * The date for when the search was done.

 [Download your own form here](/docs/dokumenter_sok.docx).

 ::: tip Tips
-It is a good idea to save your search history when you have finished a search in a database, so that you can fetch it at a later stage, and possibly rerun the search.
-Also, the search history is the best documentation of your search.
-Remember to note down which databases you have searched in.
+It is a good idea to save your search history when you have finished a search in a database, so that you can retrieve it at a later stage, and possibly rerun the search.
+Also, the search history represents detailed documentation of your search.
 :::